Ireland’s Virtual Record Treasury

 - The Irish Manuscripts Commission

-The project is funded by the Irish Research Council and supported by Trinity’s ADAPT Centre and Making Ireland Research Theme.
+The project is funded by the Irish Research Council and supported by Trinity’s ADAPT Centre, the Trinity Association and Trust, and the Making Ireland Research Theme.
 Read more...

 Using state-of-the-art technological advances, Beyond 2022 will deliver: